mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 without breaking the established VPN sessions.
 In some situations it can also be beneficial to combine two or more access networks together to increase the available host bandwidth.
-A protocol such as Multipath TCP supports those handovers and allows to aggregate the bandwidth of different access links.
+A protocol such as Multipath TCP supports those handovers and allows aggregating the bandwidth of different access links.
 It could be combined with single-path VPN protocols to support both seamless handovers and bandwidth aggregation above VPN tunnels.
-Unfortunately, Multipath is not yet deployed on most Internet servers and thus few applications would benefit from such a use case.
+Unfortunately, Multipath TCP is not yet deployed on most Internet servers and thus few applications would benefit from such a use case.